-Code running in the browser is known as client-side code, and is primarily concerned with improving the appearance and behaviour of a rendered web page.
+Code running in the browser is known as client-side code and is primarily concerned with improving the appearance and behavior of a rendered web page.
 This includes selecting and styling UI components, creating layouts, navigation, form validation, etc. By contrast, server-side website programming mostly involves choosing which content is returned to the browser in response to requests.
-Server-side code handles tasks like validating submitted data and requests, using databases to store and retrieve data, and sending the correct data to the client as required.
+The server-side code handles tasks like validating submitted data and requests, using databases to store and retrieve data and sending the correct data to the client as required.

-Server-side code can be written in any number of programming languages — examples of popular server-side web languages include PHP, Python, Ruby and C#.
-Server-side code has full access to the server operating system and the developer can choose what programming language (and specific version) they wish to use.
+Server-side code can be written in any number of programming languages — examples of popular server-side web languages include PHP, Python, Ruby, and C#.
+The server-side code has full access to the server operating system and the developer can choose what programming language (and specific version) they wish to use.

 What can you do on the server-side?

 Server-side programming is very useful because it allows us to efficiently deliver information tailored for individual users and thereby create a much better user experience.